Deer Moat

 The Deer Moat or Stag Moat (Jelení příkop) is a natural ravine dividing the promontory of Prague Castle and its north foreground.
 The 1 km long ravine extends along Brusnice stream from U Brusnice to Chotkova street.
 It is divided in two parts by Prašný Bridge.
 It got its name because it served as a breeding ground for deer between the 17th and 18th centuries.
 Since 2002, the two parts are connected by a tunnel for pedestrians designed by a Czech architect Josef Pleskot.
-In the spring of 2021 the upper part of the Deer Moat was reopened to public after a reconstruction that took place in the previous years, however the lower part still remains closed.
+In the spring of 2021 the upper part of the Deer Moat was reopened to public after a reconstruction that took place in the previous years, the lower part was reopened in December 2022.